 The basic function of a capacitor is to allow the passage of an alternating current (a.c.) through it but block a direct current (d.c. ).

-Another crucial consideration is that in case a d.c. voltage, from example through a battery, is connected across a capacitor for a moment, essentially this DC will continue to be remain across the capacitor leads until either a element like a resistor is joined across it, or may be you eventually short the capacitor terminals with each other causing the stored energy to discharge.
+Another crucial thing about a capacitor is that in case a d.c. voltage, from example through a battery, is connected across a capacitor for a moment, this DC will be stored and continue to be remain across the capacitor leads until either an element like a resistor is joined across its leads, or may be you eventually short the leads with causing the stored energy to discharge.

-Generally, a capacitor is made of a pair of plates separated by an insulating content known as the dielectric.
+Generally, a capacitor is made of a pair of plates separated by an insulating substance known as the dielectric.

-A constant DC is commonly required for capacitive functioning.
-This is why in circuit diagrams we find the positive lead of the capacitor indicated as an white block while the negative side as a black block.
+A constant DC is normally required for proper functioning of all electrolytic capacitors, simply because these are polarized in nature.
+That is why in circuit diagrams we find the positive lead of the capacitor indicated as a white block while the negative side as a black block.